 I have a test server connected to the internet where I can upload templates for you to look through.
 I have a large number of browsers installed on my desktop as well as virtual machines to run older versions of IE. I can also test on an iPad, iPhone and Android devices.

 I use GIT for versioning, staging and deployment.
 I also take regular backups of all my work, going back as far as when I started freelancing.
-I have previously used SVN many times before, and can just use FTP if needed.

 Why have you chosen WordPress as your preferred Content Management System instead of Drupal?

 I have spent years developing Content Management Systems using both Drupal and WordPress, and even once wrote my own, so I am well-versed on their pros and cons.
-Over the last three years I have come to the conclusion that WordPress is better for a number of reasons.
+Over the last ten years I have come to the conclusion that WordPress is better for a number of reasons.

 First I have to think of the people who will be updating the site with content.
 Drupal has a complicated administration area making it hard for a user to edit the site which requires much more training to learn how to do some of the most simple things.
 WordPress, if configured properly, makes editing a site simple.
-Every aspect of content management is intuitive such as editing pages using the WYSIWYG editor, uploading images by drag and drop or adding new pages to your menu.
+Every aspect of content management is intuitive such as editing pages using the WYSIWYG editor and ACF fields, uploading images by drag and drop or adding new pages to your menu.
 It’s such a doddle to use the WordPress admin area, even for inexperienced users.

 Secondly I have to think about the time and cost of turning HTML/CSS templates into a CMS.
 Due to the simple templating system used by WordPress it is far quicker for me to convert my static templates into dynamic ones than it is using Drupal.
 Over the last few years much work has gone into turning WordPress from the best blogging system to a fully-fledged Content Management System.
-I’ve used WordPress since the very early days and it has now overtaken Drupal when it comes to powering small to medium sized websites.
+I’ve used WordPress since the very early days and it has long overtaken Drupal when it comes to powering small to medium sized websites.